 See How to Harvest and Store Winter Squash

-While many fruits can be refrigerated, cool temperatures slow or stall the ripening process as well as altering the taste and texture.
+If you place unripe fruit directly in the fridge, the cool temperatures will slow or stall the ripening process and alter the taste and texture.

 Many berries are prone to mold and do best if stored on a single layer, not piled deeply in a container.